LamiArn/LamiArn/README.md

 Student at university of salford (Sotware Engineering). passionate about Computer Science & Software Engineering, good in a range of modern technologies and different programming languages { Java | C# | HTML | CSS }
 • Highly-motivated to learn more and build up my knowledge to move on to the high level
-• I am an open-minded individual, who is continually looking to improve and eager to support others as I build a career that combines my quantitative and qualitative set of skills.

 I am looking to start my career as a Junior Software Engineer by working with a company that will enhance my skills and experience within the field.✨😍